hyperledger/iroha/wasm/README.md

 ## Running tests

-Firstly install `webassembly-test-runner` to be able to run tests compiled for `wasm32-unknown-unknown` target:
+To be able to run tests compiled for `wasm32-unknown-unknown` target install `webassembly-test-runner`:

 ```bash
 cargo install webassembly-test-runner